Home / OLSAS Application Guide / OLSAS – University of Ottawa

 If you wish to have your academic profile or LSAT performance assessed in relation to the reasons for applying in the Access & Equity category, we encourage you to provide an explanation and supporting documentation.
 We will review the application in the context of the supporting documentation and other information you provide.

-Applicants in the Access & Equity category must include all components listed in the Application Components section, plus any documentation in support of the access and equity claim.
+Applicants in the Access & Equity category must include all components listed in the Application Components section, plus documentation in support of the access and equity claim, if desired.

 Multiple Applicant Categories